Skip to main content

 operator: Exists

-This section shows an example of how you might define custom Slurm deployment configurations and keep it synchronized with ArgoCD.
+This section shows an example of how to define custom Slurm deployment configurations and keep them synchronized with ArgoCD.

-To use this ConfigMap, you need to add its name to the slurm.slurmConfig.slurmCtld.etcConfigMap key in the Slurm Values file.
+To use this ConfigMap, add its name to the slurm.slurmConfig.slurmCtld.etcConfigMap key in the Slurm values file.

 slurm/templates/etc-slurmctld-configmap.yaml